zuozhenggh/learning-library/solutions-library/ebs-move-improve/migrate/migrate.md

 *Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...

-Estimated Lab Time: n minutes
+Estimated Lab Time: 3 hours

 ### Objectives